redhat-cip/dci-openshift-agent/README.md

 # Activate disconnected mode in DCI OCP agent, requires you to set the next variables as well
 #dci_disconnected=true
 # Must be reachable from the cluster
-#webserver_url="http://<jumpbox IP/DNS>:8080"
+#webserver_url="http://<jumphost IP/DNS>:8080"
 # Path of the file with the pull secret and registry auths in json format.
 #pullsecret_file=/path/to/clusterX-pull-secret.txt
 # Content of the pull secret as downloaded from from https://cloud.redhat.com/openshift/install/metal/user-provisioned
 # *only* used when running a deployment without DCI.
 #pullsecret='content-in-json-format'
-# Path on the jumpbox
+# Path on the jumphost
 #disconnected_registry_auths_file=/path/to/auths.json
-# Path on the jumpbox
+# Path on the jumphost
 #disconnected_registry_mirrors_file=/path/to/trust-bundle.yml
-# Path on the jumpbox, must have enough space to hold your qcow images
+# Path on the jumphost, must have enough space to hold your qcow images
 # Please set setype to container_file_t if you create this folder manually
 # sudo /usr/bin/chcon -t container_file_t /path/to/qcow/cache
 #provision_cache_store="/path/to/qcow/cache"